Chief Executive Officer

 Dan Powers, LCSW

-Dan Powers, is a Licensed Clinical Social Worker and has served as Senior Vice-President and Clinical Director for Children's Advocacy Center of Collin County since 2000.
-Dan received a bachelor’s degree in Social Work from University of North Texas, a master’s degree in Social Work from University of Texas at Arlington and a Certificate in Non-Profit leadership from Sothern Methodist University.
-He supervises a staff of 22 therapists and clinical interns providing no cost services to victims of child abuse and family violence as well as their non-offending family members.
-As Senior Vice-President he is responsible for clinical operations and program development as well as directing the Advocacy Center’s clinical internship and training program.
-Dan has also provided guidance and mentoring to many Children’s Advocacy Center clinical programs throughout Texas.
+Dan Powers is a Licensed Clinical Social Worker and currently serves as the Chief Operating Officer.
+He has been with the Children’s Advocacy Center of Collin County since 2000.
+Dan received a Bachelor’s Degree in Social Work from University of North Texas, a Master’s Degree in Social Work from the University of Texas at Arlington, and a Certificate in nonprofit leadership from Southern Methodist University.
+Dan directs all professional services offered to victims of child abuse, family violence, and their non-offending family members.
+In addition, he oversees the Center’s community relations and education programs.

-Dan has more than 25 years of experience working within the field of child abuse, sex offenders and family violence.
+Dan has more than 30 years of experience working in the field of child abuse, sex offenders, and family violence.
 Dan frequently testifies as an expert witness in state and federal courts and also has testified on several occasions before Texas legislative committees.
-He has been appointed by the governor on two occasions to state agency boards and currently serves as Vice-Chair of the Texas Children’s Justice Act Task Force.
-Dan has made numerous presentations at major national and regional conferences on the sexual victimization of children, sex offenders and the multidisciplinary response to child abuse.
+He has been appointed by the governor on two occasions to state agency boards and currently serves as Chairman of the Texas Children’s Justice Act Task Force.
+Dan has made numerous presentations at major national and regional conferences on the sexual victimization of children, sex offenders, and the multi-disciplinary response to child abuse.
 He is best known for his spirited presentations on wellness and survival for child abuse and family violence professionals.

 Vice-President of Finance, CFO